UTS-eResearch/oni-indexer/README.md

 >    TODO:
 >    - build schema of solr with config file
 >    - Generalise to use any json-ld
->    - Make createCatalogSolr as part of the library
+>    - Make createROCrateIndexer as part of the library
 >    - Test with other types of json-ld's
 ---